adamcharnock/lightbus/docs/reference/configuration.md

 [Non-lightbus processes] will import the bus module manually in order to access the bus client within (see next stage, below).

-## 2. Service-level setup
+## 2. Service-level configuration

-The bus module discovered above must create a Lightbus client as
+The `bus` module discovered in the module loading stage (above) must define a Lightbus client as follows:
-follows:

 ```python3
 bus = lightbus.create()
 ```

-This serves several purposes.
-Firstly, `lightbus run` will use this client to access the bus.
-Secondly, you can import this client elsewhere in the service in order to call RPCs and fire events.
+This serves several purposes:

+1. `lightbus run` will use this client to access the bus.
+2. You can (and should) import this client elsewhere in the service in order to call RPCs and fire events.
-Lastly, this allows you to configure service-level configuration options for your lightbus client.
-The following options are available:
+3. You can configure service-level configuration options for your Lightbus client.

+Service-level configuration is different to your global configuration because the values will vary between services.

+The following service-level options are available:

 ```python3
 bus = lightbus.create(